Williams-Sonoma, Inc. acquires AR 3D imaging startup Outward for $112M

 Outward, founded in 2012, works similarly to many other furniture visualization startups, capturing 3D information about partner products then allowing consumers the ability to see exactly what the product they want looks like, changing things like the object’s color or pattern while checking it out from every angle.
 The team has experimented heavily with things like augmented reality and VR visualization.

-The San Jose, Calif. startup raised $11.5 million over two rounds from Merus Capital according to CrunchBase.
+The San Jose, Calif. startup raised $11.5 million over two rounds from Merus Capital according to Crunchbase.

 “Outward brings proprietary and transformative technology at the forefront of our industry, and we welcome them to WSI,” Williams-Sonoma CEO Laura Alber said in a statement.
 “We are excited to own and collaborate in the further development of Outward’s technology that enables applications in product visualization, digital room design, and augmented and virtual reality.”